tera-alkahest/alkahest/README.md

 heavy development.
 If you want to build it, you will need Visual Studio 2015 (any edition) and .NET Framework version 4.6.1.
 Simply open `Alkahest.sln` and build it with the `Debug` + `Any CPU` configuration.
 All build artifacts will end up in the `Build` directory.
-Run `Alkahest.Server.exe` to start the proxy server (but see below for configuration).
+Run `alkahest-server.exe` to start the proxy server (but see below for configuration).

 ## Configuration

 After you've built Alkahest, you will need to configure it.
-This is done in the `Alkahest.Server.exe.config` file in the `Build` directory.
+This is done in the `alkahest-server.exe.config` file in the `Build` directory.

 The most important configuration values you'll need to change are: